Higher extension closure and $d$-exact categories: Maximal rigid subcategories

 \subsection{Properties and examples}

 Fix an exact category $\ec$.
 Here we study maximal right (and left) $d$-rigid subcategories of $\ec$.
-Their definition is a one sided version of \Cref{Reformulation:d-CT}, and is weaker than being $d$-cluster tilting.
+Their definition is a one-sided version of \Cref{Reformulation:d-CT}, and is weaker than being $d$-cluster tilting.
 However, they are still maximal rigid in the sense that there is no larger $d$-rigid subcategory containing them, see \Cref{Prop:RightMaxImplyLeftdCT} below.

 \begin{definition} Let $\uc$ be a $d$-rigid subcategory of $\ec$. \begin{enumerate} \item $\uc$ is called \textit{right maximal $d$-rigid} if it is closed under direct summands and for any $E\in \ec$ there exists an exact sequence